NateG95/band-project/README.md

 ## UX

-My goal for the website design was to be simple and responsive on different viewports.
-I chose the black/gray/white color theme to compliment that simple design thought process.

-Things I implemented for the users:

-- A brief history for people who may not be familiar with the band.
+As a user, I want to be able to:

+- read a brief history of the band to get to know their beginnings
-- Media page that exposes users to the band's tracks.
+- go to their media page that showcase the band's music throughout the years
-- Photos of the band.
+- see photos of the band that shows them performing
-- Tour dates and a form that can be filled out for booking the band.
+- view tour dates and a form that can be filled out for booking the band for any events such as birthday parties, weddings, and many more.
+- find links that leads to their social media and other media accounts (facebook, instagram, twitter, googleplaymusic, and youtube)

+Prior to coding for the website.
+I came up with these mockup wireframes on how I initially wanted the website to look:

 ## Technologies